acastroaraujo/TaxHavens/README.md

 ### Contents

+- `guidelines.pdf` is the research proposal I first wrote for my Social Networks class in Columbia University.

 - `0-data.md` includes web scraping and the creation of two datasets.

 - `1-EDA.md` includes exploratory data analysis and a Shiny app, available [HERE].